SteviLen420/Two_Source_Interference_Minimal_Simulation/run_20251106_093410/Two_Source_Interference_Manuscript.md

 ### 1.3 Computational Approach and Objectives

 Numerical simulation of wave interference provides a powerful tool for both educational demonstration and quantitative validation of theoretical predictions.
-This work presents a minimal computational framework that:
+I present a minimal computational framework that:

 1. Implements three-dimensional spherical wave propagation from two coherent point sources
 2. Computes interference patterns on a specified observation plane